BJankow/hackster.io-AI-video-narration-for-visually-impaired/README.md

 Problems:

 - Multiple camera reference ("at the camera")
-- Description is still a bit too long.
+- Descriptions are still a bit too long.

 #### 3. Removing camera reference - 2 prompts